-Q 1.
-Albert Einstein proposed some of the most important statements on the way science works.
-What was Einstein trying to say when he stated, “The most incomprehensible thing about the world is that it is comprehensible”?
+1.1 Some of the most profound statements on the nature of science have come from Albert Einstein, one of the greatest scientists of all time.
+What do you think did Einstein mean when he said: “The most incomprehensible thing about the world is that it is comprehensible”?

-Q 2.
-“Every great physical theory starts as a hearsay and ends as a dogma”.
-Mention a few instances from the history of science regarding the credibility of this remark.
+1.2 “Every great physical theory starts as a heresy and ends as a dogma”.
+Give some examples from the history of the science of the validity of this incisive remark.

-A common observation in our daily life is that light travels in straight line.
+One of the general observations in our daily life is that light travels in a straight line.
 When Huygens propounded his wave theory, it was a heresy.
-However, soon it became a dogma as interference patterns, refraction etc., could be successfully explained on the basis of wave theory.
+However, soon it became dogma as interference patterns, refraction etc. could be successfully explained on the basis of wave theory.

-It was believed that light was only energy but when photoelectric effect was discovered it was proposed that light had a particle nature too, this was greatly debated and treated as a hearsay.
-However Einstein finally proved it with his quantum theory of light.
+It was believed that light was only energy but when the photoelectric effect was discovered it was proposed that light had a particle nature too, this was greatly debated and treated as heresy.
+However, Einstein finally proved it with his quantum theory of light.
 Henceforth, it has been treated as a dogma.

-Q 3.
-“Politics is the art of the possible”.
+1.3 “Politics is the art of the possible”.
 Similarly, “Science is the art of the soluble”.
-Justify this aphorism on the practice and nature of science.
+Explain this beautiful aphorism on the nature and practice of science

-Q 4.
-India is now a key player in the field of technology and science, which is rapidly expanding, however it still has not realized its true potential and is not a world leader in science.
-State some important factors, which according to you has obstructed the growth of science in India.
+1.4 Though India now has a large base in science and technology, which is fast expanding, it is still a long way from realising its potential of becoming a world leader in science.
+Name some important factors, which in your view have hindered the advancement of science in India.

 Here are some important factors that have obstructed the growth of science in India:

 - Lack of infrastructure and funds for quality research work in science.• Poor pay scales and other facilities to scientists as compared to administrators.